antonychirayil/Deals-and-Coupons1.0/README.md

 # Deals-and-Coupons1.0

-Part of Capgemini Training -- A casestudy on Deals and Coupon1.0 --
+Part of Capgemini Training
+### A casestudy on Deals and Coupons

 Flow :-

 ->open the website
 ->Home page contains some detailed information of the website,About us,Services,Contact and Some data about the webpage) ->Login/register